Bayside, California: History

 William Carson's first logging claim was in Bayside, and he brought in workers from New Brunswick, Canada who settled in the area.
 The area provided redwood timber and part of the area became known as "Stump Town."
 In 1907 a large jam of logs and debris that had piled up in Jacoby Creek due to logging operations came loose, cut a new channel of the creek and inundated about 80 acre of dairy land.

 The first post office at Bayside opened in 1886.
 Even with its own post office, Bayside was partially annexed into the City of Arcata and is policed by Arcata police and the county sheriff.
 The original Jacoby Creek School was built in 1903 and added to the National Register of Historic Places in 1985.
 The Bayside Grange was built in 1941 as a meeting hall for farmers and is still used as an all-purpose hall for the community.

 Infrastructure

-Bayside is bisected by Old Arcata Road, which comes to a t-intersection with Jacoby Creek Road in front of the historic Jacoby Creek School and Bayside Grange.
+Bayside is bisected by Old Arcata Road, which comes to a t-intersection with Jacoby Creek Road in front of the historic Jacoby Creek School and the Bayside Temperance Hall built in 1882.
 Another main road in Bayside is Golf Course Road, which leads to a full size golf course at the top of a hill.

 Education

 Jacoby Creek Elementary School, is a charter public K-8 elementary school, which installed a 30,000 watt solar power array to save 25% of the facility energy costs.
 Students graduating to high school attend Arcata High School.

+The Mistwood Educational center is a private TK-12, non profit school in Bayside.
+Founded in 1980, the school currently has a student population of 21.
+Mistwood Educational center uses the Bayside Temperance hall building for operations.